Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

-When the magnetization is around $0.670$, two major symbols are dominant and other symbols rarely appear in sentences; as a result, the relative frequencies do not fit Zipf's law.
-In the case where the magnetization is near $0.990$, only a single symbol appears in a sentence.
+When the magnetization is around $0.670$, two major characters are dominant, and other characters rarely appear in sentences.
+As a result, the relative frequencies do not fit Zipf's law.
+In the case where the magnetization is near $0.990$, that is, the ordered state is realized, only a single character appears in a sentence.